nlohmann/std_json/proposal.md

   - *first:* an iterator to the inserted JSON value or the already existing JSON value if no insertion happened because of an existing key.
 If the insertion failed, the result of `end()` will be returned.
-  - *second:* a `bool` denoting wheather the insertion took place.
+  - *second:* a `bool` denoting whether the insertion took place.

-*Requires:* A `basic_json` object must be construtible from the template argument types.
+*Requires:* A `basic_json` object must be constructible from the template argument types.

 *Throws:* `std::domain_error` when called on a JSON value of type other than `json_type::object` or `json_type::null`.